polkadot-developers/polkadot-docs/develop/interoperability/send-messages.md

 The XCM pallet plays a central role in managing cross-chain messages, with its primary responsibilities including:

-- **Execute XCM Messages** - interacts with the XCM executor to validate and execute messages, adhering to predefined security and filter criteria
+- **Execute XCM messages** - interacts with the XCM executor to validate and execute messages, adhering to predefined security and filter criteria

-- **Send Messages Across Chains** - allows authorized origins to send XCM messages, enabling controlled cross-chain communication
+- **Send messages across chains** - allows authorized origins to send XCM messages, enabling controlled cross-chain communication

-- **Reserve-Based Transfers and Teleports** - supports asset movement between chains, governed by filters that restrict operations to authorized origins
+- **Reserve-based transfers and teleports** - supports asset movement between chains, governed by filters that restrict operations to authorized origins

-- **XCM Version Negotiation** - ensures compatibility by selecting the appropriate XCM version for inter-chain communication
+- **XCM version negotiation** - ensures compatibility by selecting the appropriate XCM version for inter-chain communication

-- **Asset Trapping and Recovery** - manages trapped assets, enabling safe reallocation or recovery when issues occur during cross-chain transfers
+- **Asset trapping and recovery** - manages trapped assets, enabling safe reallocation or recovery when issues occur during cross-chain transfers

-- **Support for XCVM Operations** - oversees state and configuration requirements necessary for executing cross-consensus programs within the XCVM framework
+- **Support for XCVM operations** - oversees state and configuration requirements necessary for executing cross-consensus programs within the XCVM framework

 ## Primary Calls of XCM Pallet